adopted-ember-addons/ember-keyboard/API-DESIGN.md

   handleKeyboardEvent?: (event?:KeyboardEvent, ekEvent?:IEmberKeyboardEvent) => boolean,

   // The service will check each entry in this dictionary and use ember-keyboard's `isKey` function to check
-  // whether the key combo matches the current keyboard event.
+  // whether the keyboard listener is a match for the current keyboard event.
 If so, it will call the
   // mapped handler function.
-  // If not specified, the service will fallback to has/trigger. keyboardHandlers?:IKeyComboHandlerDictionary,
+  // If not specified, the service will fallback to has/trigger. keyboardHandlers?:IKeyboardHandlerDictionary,

   // deprecated
   has?: (listenerName:string) => boolean,